-The QLX file contains XPath statements followed by a comma, then followed by settings value.
+The QLX file contains XPath statements followed by a comma, then followed by settings value and if switch true or false for encrypted values.
 One Xpath statement per line in the file.
 The Xpath statements are constructed based on the Quicklaunch settings Xml file.

 Here are a couple of examples:

 The first statement will set the AllowChangeUser to false.

 The second statement will set the name of the "Launcher" action group to "Start Applications"

 The third statement will update the Calendar email.